-- This award is a public statement of our commitment to equality and a positive working environment.
-It sends a message to potential students/postdocs/fellows/staff that this is a positive, fair place to work.
+By developing our commitment to equality and a positive working environment we hope to send a message to potential students/postdocs/fellows/staff that this is a positive, fair place to work.
 This is important especially for attracting independently funded postdoctoral research fellows.

-- The process of putting the application together allows us, as a community, to identify ways in which we can improve our working environment, culture and how we support our staff, students and postdocs through their careers.
+As a community we hope to identify ways in which we can improve our working environment, culture and how we support our staff, students and postdocs through their careers.

 Staff are welcome to raise ideas, issues and concerns for consideration by the Biological Sciences Equality, Diversity & Inclusion committee through our Anonymous Feedback Form.
 All comments will be submitted directly to the Chair of the group.

 Committee members are advocates for equality, diversity and inclusion for all individuals, regardless of their race, gender, age, sexuality or career status.